 The Language Bureau has provided interpreter training for clients since 1990.
 Much of the training was basic interpreting skills and ethics for previously un-trained people working in health authorities, immigrant assistance agencies or court services in BC and Alaska.
 We also provided more advanced courses to address specific client needs.
 Sometimes the training was delivered jointly with VCC, sometimes separately – never in competition.

 We began providing voices for training and exam tapes for VCC in about 1990, the production of exam tapes in about 1995 and the complete design and production of court interpreting exams by about 2000.
-Jointly with VCC we designed and produced examination tapes and grading materials in twenty five languages for several hundred court interpreters elsewhere in Canada in 2010.
-We also designed and produced at first parts and later the entire national cuort interpreter certification exams for the Canadian Translators Terminologists and Interpreters Council (CTTIC) – in many languages from about 1993 to 2013.
+Jointly with VCC we designed and produced examination tapes and grading materials in twenty five languages for about a thousand court interpreters elsewhere in Canada in 2010 and graded the exams.
+We also designed and produced at first parts and later the entire national court interpreter certification exams for the Canadian Translators Terminologists and Interpreters Council (CTTIC) – in many languages from about 1993 to 2013.

 However, our core business has always been providing top notch interpreters to the legal profession in BC, Alaska, and elsewhere.
-VCC graduates make up the majority of The Language Bureau's workforce.
+VCC graduates make up the majority of The Language Bureau's workforce (and VANSIT's teachers).
 When VCC ended its interpreter training programs, we foresaw a decline in the supply of trained Court Interpreters in about ten years and decided to expand our training activities by starting the Vancouver School of Interpreting.
 The Language Bureau no longer accepts automatically STIBIC certficatons issued since about 2015, particularly those issued to without examination to candidates having experience but lacking training.